openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

         .. image:: images/conf-interfaces.png
            :width: 80%

-    *   Set *Private* network to the separate network interface as untagged network.
+    *   Set *Private* network to the separate network interface as the untagged network.
         **DO NOT USE THIS PHYSICAL INTERFACE FOR ANY OTHER NETWORK.**
-        This interface will be used by contrail vRouter as untagged port.
+        This interface will be used by contrail vRouter as the untagged port.
-        It is recommended to set set the bigger MTU for Private interfaces (e.g. 9000) if the switching hardware supports Jumbo Frames.
+        It is recommended to set the bigger MTU for Private interfaces (e.g. 9000) if the switching hardware supports Jumbo Frames.
         This will enhance contrail network performance by avoiding packet fragmentation within Private network.

     For other networking options please refer to `Mirantis OpenStack User Guide <https://docs.mirantis.com/openstack/fuel /fuel-7.0/user-guide.html#network-settings-ug>`_.
-    In case of using multiple L2 segments you may need to configure networking according to the `Operations Guide
+    In case of using multiple L2 segments, you may need to configure networking according to the `Operations Guide
     <https://docs.mirantis.com/openstack/fuel/fuel-7.0/operations.html#configuring-multiple-cluster-networks>`_ and supply
     static routes to BGP peers and other cluster networks in network_1.yaml file.